-Device Configuration Utility software may also be used to change settings, although ECMon is generally preferred because of its more user-friendly interface.
-Device Configuration Utility may be downloaded from www.campbellsci.com .
-Device Configuration Utility requires a USB driver to communicate with the EC100, similar to ECMon.
-See ECMon (p.
-26) for notes on installing a USB driver.
+DevConfig software (Device Configuration Utility) may also be used to change settings, although ECMon is generally preferred because of its more user-friendly interface.
+DevConfig may be downloaded from the Campbell Scientific website www.campbellsci.eu).
+DevConfig requires a USB driver to communicate with the EC100, similar to ECMon.
+See Section 7.14, ECMon (p.
+20), for notes on installing a USB driver.

-After launching Device Configuration Utility, select EC100 from the list of device types.
+After launching DevConfig, select EC100 from the list of device types.
 The EC100 electronics should be connected to the PC with the EC100 USB cable and the appropriate USB port selected before connecting.
 Once connected, the settings tab displays all the current settings.
-Click the Apply button to save any changes.
+The Apply button must be clicked to save any changes.

-Device Configuration Utility is also used to send an updated operating system to the EC100 electronics.
+DevConfig is also used to send an updated operating system to the EC100 electronics.
 The Send OS tab gives directions on this procedure.

-8. EC100 outputs
+8. EC100 Outputs

 The EC100 is the IRGASON electronics module that measures the sensors and controls the system.
-It outputs data in one of four types: SDM, USB, RS-485, or analog.
-In general, Campbell Scientific recommends that SDM be used if a Campbell Scientific data logger is responsible for data collection.
+It outputs data in one of four types: SDM, USB, RS-485, or analogue.
+In general, Campbell Scientific recommends that SDM be used if a Campbell Scientific datalogger is responsible for data collection.
 However, RS-485 output is recommended if cable lengths exceed 100 m (328 ft).
 If a PC is being used as the collection vehicle, USB and RS-485 are suitable outputs.
-Analog output may also be used; however, only CO_2 density and H_2O density will be output.
+Analogue output may also be used; however, only CO2 density and H2O density will be output.
 Information regarding each output type is provided in the following sections.

-8.1 SDM output
+8.1 SDM Output

-SDM (Synchronous Device for Measurement) is a Campbell Scientific communication protocol that allows synchronized measurement and rapid communication between a Campbell Scientific data logger and multiple devices including the IRGASON.
-Although nearly all of the Campbell Scientific data loggers support SDM, only the CR6, CR1000, CR3000, and CR5000 data loggers support the IRGASON.
+SDM (Synchronous Device for Measurement) is a Campbell Scientific communication protocol that allows synchronized measurement and rapid communication between a Campbell Scientific datalogger and multiple devices including the IRGASON.
+Although nearly all of the Campbell Scientific dataloggers support SDM, only the CR6, CR1000, CR3000, and CR5000 dataloggers support the IRGASON.

-To use SDM data output, connect an SDM cable from the EC100 (see Wiring and connections (p.
-16)) to a CR6, CR1000, CR3000, or CR5000 data logger.
-On CR1000 data loggers, the SDM protocol uses ports C1, C2, and C3.
-These are multipurpose control ports that are SDM-activated when an SDM instruction is used in the data logger program.
-On CR3000 and CR5000 data loggers, the SDM protocol uses SDM-dedicated ports SDM-C1, SDM-C2, and SDM-C3.
-On CR6 data loggers, the user must assign which set of three ports will be used for SDM.
-This is done in the data logger program using the SDMBeginPort() programming instruction.
+To use SDM data output, connect an SDM cable from the EC100 (see Section 6.3, Wiring and Connections (p.
+12)) to a CR6, CR1000, CR3000, or CR5000 datalogger.
+On CR1000 dataloggers, the SDM protocol uses ports C1, C2, and C3.
+These are multipurpose control ports that are SDM-activated when an SDM instruction is used in the datalogger program.
+On CR3000 and CR5000 dataloggers, the SDM protocol uses SDM-dedicated ports SDM-C1, SDM-C2, and SDM-C3.
+On CR6 dataloggers, the user must assign which set of three ports will be used for SDM.
+This is done in the datalogger program using the SDMBeginPort() programming instruction.
 See the CR6 manual for more details.

 Each SDM device on the SDM bus must have a unique address.
-The IRGASON has a factory default SDM address of 1, but this may be changed to any integer value between 0 and 14 (see SDM address (p.
-23)).
+The IRGASON has a factory default SDM address of 1, but may be changed to any integer value between 0 and 14 (see Section 7.3, SDM Address (p.
+17)).

-The sample rate for SDM output is determined by the inverse of the data logger scan interval, as set by the user in the data logger program.
-In a process known as a prompted output mode, data is output from the EC100 when a request is received from the data logger.
-The number of data values sent from the EC100 to the data logger is also set by the user in the data logger program.
-CRBasic, the programming language used by Campbell Scientific data loggers, uses the EC1000 instruction to get data from an IRGASON.
-This instruction is explained in detail under EC100() instruction (p.
-48) of this manual.
+The sample rate for SDM output is determined by the inverse of the datalogger scan interval, as set by the user in the datalogger program.
+Data are output from the EC100 when a request is received from the logger, i.e. a prompted output mode.
+The number of data values sent from the EC100 to the datalogger is also set by the user in the datalogger program.
+CRBasic, the programming language used by Campbell Scientific dataloggers, uses the EC100() instruction to get data from an IRGASON.
+This instruction is explained in detail under Section 10.2.1, EC100() Instruction (p.
+38), of this manual.

-8.2 USB or RS-485 output
+8.2 USB or RS-485 Output